GovTechSG/ship-hats-overview/portal-guide/project-management/project-management.md

 Project Management
-This section explains how a Subscription creates SHIP-HATS projects and how the Project Admin can manage these projects by adding the required users and tools.
+This section explains how a Subscription Admin creates SHIP-HATS projects and how Project Admins manages these projects by adding the required users and tools.
 - [Creating new projects](#creating-new-projects)
 - [Viewing projects](#viewing-projects)
 - [Removing projects](#removing-projects)